StanfordSpezi/Spezi/Sources/SecureStorage/SecureStorage.docc/SecureStorage.md

 ### Updating Credentials

-This example shows how to update the previously stored set of credentials.
+The ``SecureStorage/SecureStorage`` component enables the update of a previously stored set of credentials.

 ```swift
 do {